Third Point buys stake in Suzuki Motor, sending shares to lifetime high

-TOKYO, Aug 3 (Reuters) - U.S. activist investment fund Third Point LLC has placed a bet on Japan’s Suzuki Motor Corp potentially worth almost $1 billion citing the automaker’s dominance in India, sending its shares to a lifetime high.
+TOKYO (Reuters) - U.S. activist investment fund Third Point LLC has placed a bet on Japan’s Suzuki Motor Corp (7269.T) potentially worth almost $1 billion citing the automaker’s dominance in India, sending its shares to a lifetime high.

 “The company’s greatest asset is its low-cost manufacturing process for vehicles for the emerging market consumer,” Third Point said in a letter to clients.